vy-b/OS_sim/readme.md

 - Reply (Y) does not handle multiple senders, but only the most recent one.

+- Send (S) cannot send multiple times.
+It is blocked immediately after sending.

+- Receive (R) only checks for the most recent message.

 ### EXTRA:
 **U**: display procinfo of the currently running process